mkoenigb/OSM-Geofabrik_Universal-QML-Style/README.md

 # Credits
 Symbols are mainly taken from here https://www.mapbox.com/maki-icons/, some are self made.
 Also I got some inspiration (besides from OSM itself) from these two projects: https://github.com/yannos/Beautiful_OSM_in_QGIS and https://github.com/yannos/Beautiful_OSM_in_QGIS.
-So I used e.g. the same scale ranges or similar stylings.
+So I used e.g. the same scale ranges or similar stylings for buildings/shadows.

 # License
 MIT License